How I work

-I focus on helping you to understand yourself.
-I will take time to hear what's been going on for you and together try to make sense of your life.
-It's difficult to do this on your own.
-However, you're not alone, just contact me, we can meet up and this can be the start to healing yourself.
+It can be difficult to do this on your own.
+However, you're not alone, just contact me, we can chat and this can be the start to healing yourself.

 Training, qualifications & experience

-This experience was invaluable when I re-trained firstly as a Person-Centred counsellor at Doncaster University Centre and gained a Level 4 Diploma in Therapeutic Counselling.
+I qualified in 2017 as a Person-Centred counsellor at Doncaster University Centre attaining a Level 4 Diploma in Therapeutic Counselling.

-Secondly, when I continued my personal development and gained a first-class Bachelor of Science degree, with honours, in Humanistic and Integrative counselling and psychotherapy from The Sherwood Institute in Nottingham (Accredited by Staffs Uni).
+In 2019 I attained a first-class BSc honours degree in Humanistic and Integrative counselling and psychotherapy from The Sherwood Institute in Nottingham (Accredited by Staffs Uni).

 British Association for Counselling & Psychotherapy